 TECHNICAL NOTE: For Building Regs compliance everything must run below 30 decibels, equivalent to a whisper.
 For Passivhaus the limit is just over half that at 25 decibels, because sound doubles every 6dB(A).
 Technically, 3dB(A) is a doubling of Intensity and 6dB is a doubling of Level.
 So 25dB(A) isn’t 17% quieter than 30dB(A), it’s closer to 83% quieter.

 Since 2009 Solarcrest have installed hundreds of MVHR systems.
 Budget and premium brands alike.
 We’ve also been servicing, repairing, and renewing units over the same period too.
 After a while you get to know the good, the bad, and the ugly.
 But in all that time there’s only on that never seems to come back.
-It’s probably why it’s the only unit with a seven-year manufacturer’s warranty.
+It’s probably why it’s the only unit with a seven-year product warranty.
 Take it from us, when it comes to reliability the Adroit has a proven track record.

 Study enough academic papers and you’ll discover the optimal environment for human occupation involves maintaining relative humidity in the 40-60% range, and CO2 concentration under 800ppm.
 They call it the ‘Goldilocks zone’ because it’s just right.
 Throw in air filtration to stop you breathing harmful microparticles and potentially harmful gasses, and you’ve got the ultimate in air quality.